Deploying & Scaling Voice Agents: 4-Phase Framework from POC to Production

 Production requires real observability infrastructure.
 You need to know about problems before customers complain.

-Phase 4: Full Development – Optimize & Scale
+Phase 4: Full Development – Scale to Production

-Technology approach: By this phase, most successful deployments have moved beyond pure platform plays.
-You typically see:
+Technology approach: By this phase, most successful deployments use one of these architectures:

 Continuous Quality Assurance